Some-Apps/ShelterPartner/README.md

 Feel free to use your issue thread to communicate.
 Contributors will only be assigned one issue at a time.

-Here are the login credentials for you local build.
+Here are the login credentials for you local build but if you're using Flutter, create your own shelter account as the data structure is slightly different.
 > Email: developer@shelterpartner.org\
 > Password: password